Healthy Homes Assessment Whitby

 Whitby Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Whitby and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory in all Whitby and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standard that apply or will be applicable to an apartment rental.
+• Property managers and landlords have to keep records that prove conformance with any Healthy Homes Standard that apply or will apply to an apartment rental.

-• Private landlords and property managers should make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered tenancy.
+• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023